nhs-england-tools/github-permissions-elevation/README.md

 [![CI/CD Pull Request](https://github.com/nhs-england-tools/github-permissions-elevation/actions/workflows/cicd-1-pull-request.yaml/badge.svg)](https://github.com/nhs-england-tools/github-permissions-elevation/actions/workflows/cicd-1-pull-request.yaml)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=github-permissions-elevation&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=github-permissions-elevation)

 Currently there are specific tasks within GitHub that require the "Owner" permission.
 We would like to avoid individuals having long standing super-user permissions on their user.
 This app will enable users to operate as normal member level permissions for the majority of their tasks, only assuming the "Owner" level permissions when they require them.
-This can also provide an audit of when these permissions are assumed and the reason that they are assumed for.
+This will also provide an audit of when these permissions are assumed and the reason that they are assumed for.

 This app will monitor for an issue being created requesting for the creator to be elevated to an Owner of the GitHub Organization.
 This user should be from a specific GitHub Team, and when another member of that team responds with "approved" or some other positive response, the app will update the user to "Owner".
 After a set period of time the app should demote the user back to a normal permission level.